top of page

 POETRY PROJECT

-Fostered the very important Chinese Poetry Project in China to encourage children to understand and appreciate the ancient art of Chinese poetry.
+Provided some funding to a Chinese Poetry Project in China to encourage children to understand and appreciate the ancient art of Chinese poetry.

 1998

-AN HUI SCHOLARSHIPS
+AN HUI PROVINCE SCHOLARSHIPS

-Established a Scholarship Fund for outstanding teachers and students in An Hui Province, China.
+Provided funding to supporta Scholarship Fund for outstanding teachers and students in An Hui Province, China.

 1995